spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/troubleshooting/troubleshooting-tutorials/tutorial-troubleshooting-a-failed-deployment.md

 template: troubleshooting-guide-template
 ---

-A deployment fails and there are no errors in the deploy or build output.
+A deployment fails, and there are no errors in the deploy or build output.
 Based on the step the deployment fails at, do the following:

 ## Deployment fails at the Build_Push_if_not_exist step